basespace/basespace-ruby-sdk/README.md

     Visit the URI within 15 seconds and grant access: https://basespace.illumina.com/oauth/device?code=<my user code>

-In both cases, the URI can be opened in a web browser using this portable Ruby code:
+The URI can be opened in a web browser using this portable Ruby code:

-    link = access_map['verification_with_code_uri']
     host = RbConfig::CONFIG['host_os']
     case host
     when /mswin|mingw|cygwin/